itsvaibhavmishra/TWINKIE/README.md

 The Project will soon be updated and the bugs will be fixed

-A fully functional personal assistant for Linux based systems which responds to your speech/text inputs.
+A fully functional personal assistant for Linux based systems which responds to your speech inputs.
 (Tested/Devloped on: Ubuntu 18.04)

 Version